 Live active cultures refer to the living microorganisms (microbes) usually found in probiotics or probiotic rich foods (such as yoghurt).
-They can all have different impacts on the body and the term ‘live active cultures’ is often used instead of ‘probiotics’.
+Often used instead of ‘probiotics’ live active cultures all have different impacts on the body which is why all our products contain various strains.

-There are 15 families of microbes in all of our Bio-Live products.
-Most of them support the gastrointestinal tract and the immune system and help the body to fight off pathogens.
+There are 15 families of microbes in all of our Bio-Live products to increase the diversity of good bacteria in the gut.
+Most of them support the gastrointestinal tract and the immune system, reduce inflammation, help the body to fight off pathogens and restore balance.

 Supports digestion, enzyme production and helps to maintain a healthy gut.
 Bacillus subtilis is a robust strain of microbe that is able to balance the gut.
 It does this by forming endospores which are long lasting protein envelopes that protect it from heat, light, and other stressors.
 One study reports that it is so vigorous it could survive in space for up to six years when protected from UV rays.

 Research shows that Bifidobacterium bifidum has had favourable results in treating the following conditions: irritable bowel syndrome (IBS), restoration of intestinal bacteria after chemotherapy, constipation, lung infections, ulcerative colitis, certain kinds of diarrhoea, and necrotising enterocolitis – which is a type of infection in the intestinal lining caused by harmful bacteria.

 Bifidobacterium breve is a beneficial bacterium that can be found in human breast milk and the gastrointestinal tracts of infant and adult humans.
 Administration of B. breve to preterm infants triggers an anti-inflammatory response that may be of benefit in attenuating allergic reactions.